griddb/webapi/GridDB_Web_API_Reference.md

 [Memo]
 - For "(command path)" above, see the section on each function.
 - Operations on clusters, databases and containers whose name contains any special characters ('-', '.', '/', '=') cannot be performed in the Web API.
+- When you change port (default is 8081) used in URI, please do the following steps.
+    1. Copy webapi-ce/src/main/resource/application.properties to your working directory
+    2. Edit server.port in it

 <a id="request_header"></a>
 ### Request header